stevecondylios/ruby-learning-resources/rails.md

 - After setting up RSpec, any new scaffolds will automatically set up RSpec tests (a la 'reviews' tests in HW app).
 - The scaffold will also generate 'routes' tests - by default testing all 7 controller actions (and update via PUT and PATCH).
 - As for controller tests? (there's no directory for those).
 From rorlink: "You should use requests specs instead of controllers.
 Request specs tests all from routes, to actions and rendering.".
+Also confirmed [here](https://medium.com/just-tech/rspec-controller-or-request-specs-d93ef563ef11)
 - Similarlly helpers/ directory is to test the helpers in your app. (see Rspec docs [here](https://relishapp.com/rspec/rspec-rails/v/5-0/docs/helper-specs/helper-spec))